 Nomination forms, returnable by Saturday 21st January 2017 as instructed on the form, can be downloaded here (420kb).

 Branch Standing Orders can be downloaded here (626kb).

 - Uckfield - Lewes re-instate missing link to 'Bridge the gap' for through services via Lewes to Brighton and Sussex coast towns

 - Marshlink line upgrade, including line-speed increases and connection with HS1 at Ashford International, for through high-speed services via Rye to Hastings and Bexhill-on-Sea

 - A new Thameslink 2 metro route between East Croydon, Docklands and North London via tunnel between East Croydon and Addiscombe, the Hayes branch, and tunnel between Lewisham, Canary Wharf and Stratford, connecting to the West Anglia and North London lines.

 For information on Rail investment planning, click here.

 events, including conferences and key campaign dates.

 The 2017 AGM will be held on the afternoon of Saturday 29 April.
-It will be preceded by an open meeting for members and guests from mid-morning, with guest speakers from Heathrow Southern Railway and Network Rail on Western Rail Access to Heathrow.
+It will be preceded by an open meeting for members and guests from mid-morning, with guest speaker from Heathrow Southern Railway and a presentation from Network Rail on Western Rail Access to Heathrow.

 The 2016 Branch AGM was held in central London on 23 April 2016, again at the University of London's International Hall, Lansdowne Terrace, Bloomsbury, London, WC1N 1AS, a short walk from Russell Square station.